stackforge/networking-cisco/doc/source/admin/ml2-nexus.rst

     #  for use when creating port-channels for baremetal events.
     intfcfg.portchannel=no lacp suspend-individual;spanning-tree port type edge trunk

+    #- Setting the https_verify option below to False is highly discouraged
+    #  to use in a production setting.
+This results in
+    #  an insecure connection vunerable to man-in-the-middle attacks.
+    #  The default is True to always perform certificate verification.
+    https_verify=False

 .. end

 Sample configuration with vPC interfaces